 U.S. Highway 101 runs 363 miles through Oregon, from the south bank of the Columbia River to the California border, mostly hugging the Pacific coast.
 You could drive it in a day, but that would be missing the point.
 The route offers glorious views of the Pacific around nearly every bend; dozens of state parks with broad, sandy beaches and rugged headlands; and small towns with galleries, curiosity shops and waterfront diners that serve wonderful fresh-caught seafood.

 And then, of course, there's the wine country, where Pinot Noir is king.
-Here's an ideal 10-day itinerary recommended by our partner, Andrew Harper Travel, which showcases some of the best of this surprising state.
+Here's an ideal 10-day itinerary, recommended by Andrew Harper Travel, which showcases some of the best of this surprising state.

 Our itineraries are for your inspiration.
 Please contact a travel advisor to customize this itinerary to fit your needs.